Indentation hardness: Macroindentation tests

 There is, in general, no simple relationship between the results of different hardness tests.
 Though there are practical conversion tables for hard steels, for example, some materials show qualitatively different behaviors under the various measurement methods.
-The Vickers and Brinell hardness scales correlate well over a wide range, however, with Brinell only producing overestimated values at high loads.
+However, the Vickers and Brinell hardness scales correlate well over a wide range, as Brinell only produces overestimated values at high loads.

 Indentation procedures can, however, be used to extract genuine stress-strain relationships.
 Certain criteria need to be met if reliable results are to be obtained.
 These include the need to deform a relatively large volume, and hence to use large loads.
 The methodologies involved are often grouped under the term Indentation plastometry, which is described in a separate article.

 Microindentation tests

 The term "microhardness" has been widely employed in the literature to describe the hardness testing of materials with low applied loads.
 A more precise term is "microindentation hardness testing."
 In microindentation hardness testing, a diamond indenter of specific geometry is impressed into the surface of the test specimen using a known applied force (commonly called a "load" or "test load") of 1 to 1000 gf.
 Microindentation tests typically have forces of 2 N (roughly 200 gf) and produce indentations of about 50 μm.
 Due to their specificity, microhardness testing can be used to observe changes in hardness on the microscopic scale.
 Unfortunately, it is difficult to standardize microhardness measurements; it has been found that the microhardness of almost any material is higher than its macrohardness.
 Additionally, microhardness values vary with load and work-hardening effects of materials.
-The two most commonly used microhardness tests are tests that also can be applied with heavier loads as macroindentation tests:
+The two most commonly used microhardness tests are tests that can also be applied with heavier loads as macroindentation tests: